-The message is simple - if you see something, say something!
+The message is simple - if you see something, or hear something, then say something!

 Please also watch this 3 minute video - Safeguarding Awareness for Volunteers video produced by Waltham Forest Council* - for basic information on safeguarding adults and how to raise a concern.